-If you chose the super fast f/3.9 Newtonian reflector for your first telescope, you're going to need a coma corrector.
+If you chose the super-fast f/3.9 Newtonian reflector for your first telescope, you're going to need a coma corrector.

-Fast Newtonian telescopes (usually f/6 or faster) are great for capturing deep sky objects in less total exposure time as other telescopes but they suffer from coma aberrations.
+Fast Newtonian telescopes (usually f/6 or faster) are great for capturing deep sky objects in less total exposure time than other telescopes but they suffer from coma aberrations.
 A simple way to fix this is to attach a coma corrector between your camera sensor and telescope.

-If you own a Newtonian reflector telescope that is slower than f/6, or a refractor telescope that has a focal length of 800mm or more, you might not need any coma corrector or a field flattener!
+If you own a Newtonian reflector telescope that is slower than f/6, or a refractor telescope that has a focal length of 800mm or more, you might not need a coma corrector or a field flattener!

-You may also get a T-Mount adapter if you do not yet have the funds for a coma corrector or field flattener.
+You may also get a T-Mount adapter if you do not have the funds (yet) for a coma corrector or field flattener.
 You will need at least one of these small pieces of equipment to attach your camera to the telescope.

 1) Orion Magnificent Autoguider Package

-We started out with the Orion Magnificent Autoguider Package, because it includes everything you need to start guiding.
+We started with the Orion Magnificent Autoguider Package, because it includes everything you need to start guiding.
 This is probably the most popular auto-guiding system for amateur astrophotographers around the world.
-The package comes with a guiding camera, a 50mm guide scope, all the necessary cables and a tiny dovetail and plate.
+The package comes with a guiding camera, a 50mm guide scope, all the necessary cables, and a tiny dovetail and plate.
 It is quite light and, in our experience, very sturdy.